Car vibrates, brake pulsation caused by DTV

 Brake torque variation is often referred to as brake judder.
 It occurs when there is a variation of torque across the face of the rotor that causes the rotor to slip and catch as brake pads pinch the rotor.
 BTV may be caused by an inconsistent rotor finish, metallurgy flaws or poor metal quality, patches of corrosion on the rotor face, or uneven deposits of friction material on the face of the rotor (the transfer layer).
 The varying rotor surface condition causes the brake pads to grip and then slip.

-What causes lateral run-out and disc thickness variation?
+Other poor brake job practices that cause lateral run-out and disc thickness variation?

 • Reusing old rotors without first inspecting them for lateral run-out

 • Improper brake pad bedding procedure, resulting in an uneven transfer layer*